-The gas safety visit data is used to estimate the number and AQ of sites that have been recorded as Isolated for less than 12 months and hence have not yet had their GSR visit and do not yet appear in the snapshots as Shipperless PTS or Shipperless SSrP, but are nevertheless still consuming Shipperless gas.
+The gas safety visit data is used to estimate the number and AQ of sites that werehave been recorded as Isolated for less than 12 months ago and hence have not yet had their GSR visit and do not yet appear in the snapshots as Shipperless PTS or Shipperless SSrP, but are nevertheless still consuming Shipperless gas.

-• Shipperless Sites Supporting Data
+• Mod 0410A and Shipperless Sites Supporting Data

-This dataset contains the confirmation date of each Shipperless site that has appeared in any snapshot but has subsequently been (re)confirmed.
+This dataset contains the confirmation date of each Unregistered and Shipperless site that has appeared in any snapshot but has subsequently been (re)confirmed.
 It is used to ascertain the final outcome for each of the sites, i.e. whether it was (re)confirmed or whether it was disconnected.
-This is used to determine the proportion of Shipperless sites that have a meter and are capable of flowing gas that actually are flowing gas.
+This is used to determine whether the UG arising from these proportion of Shipperless sites is temporary or permanent under the terms of Mods 0410A, 0424 that have a meter and 0425 are capable of flowing gas that actually are flowing gas.

-Further details of these data files are given in Section 5.4 above.
+Further details of these data files are given in Section 5.45.4 above.

-A flowchart of the calculation process for Shipperless and Unregistered UG is shown in Figure 15.
+A flowchart of the calculation process for Shipperless and Unregistered UG is shown in Figure 15Figure 14.
 A step-by-step procedure for the calculation of the UG estimates follows.

-Figure 15: Shipperless and Unregistered UG Calculation Process
+Figure 1514: Shipperless and Unregistered UG Calculation Process